m-shimizu/RoboCupRescuePackage/README.md

   - Spawning multi robots requires 1 sec interval between each robot spawning.
 * You can drive the robot with "DRIVE" command like next line:
     DRIVE {Right 0.5}{Left 0.5}
+* You can move flipper arms of a crawler robot with "MULTIDRIVE" command like next line:
+    MULTIDRIVE {FRFlipper 1.57}{FLFlipper 1.57}{RRFlipper 1.57}{RLFlipper 1.57}
 * You can get a long landscaped jpeg image consisted from 4 robot cameras with following steps.
 Each robot camera image's width x height is 640 x 480.
 Camera images are located side-by-side and first spawned robot's camera image is located at left end of a jpeg image.
 If a robot has two cameras, currently you can see right camera's image.
     1. Make a tcp socket connection at port 5003
     2. Send "OK"